Implementing a Stay Interview Program in Your Fire Department

 One organization that I worked with wanted to capture and build relationships with new employees.
 We were able to design a program by which supervisors held stay interviews at 30, 60 and 90 days into members’ employment.
 The organization combined this with a program to interview high-performers to boost their communication.
 All of this was recommended without requesting a single purchase.
 There is no more cost-effective tool to reduce turnover than communication that’s generated via a stay interview.

-Often, the answer to our problems is where we least want to look.
+Often, the answers to our problems are where we least want to look.
 Exit interviews capture information too late, but stay interviews extract that information before a resignation.

 Wading into the ranks might not be your idea of fun, but it’s necessary if you want to earn the trust of your subordinates.
 Whether you are a company officer or the fire chief, you must build relationships with your people.
 You must talk with them.
 Stay interviews offer the blueprint to restore organizational communication.
 The longer that you put them off, the more necessary they will become.